samtx/passpredict-app/app/templates/api-home.md

 The prediction algorithm is available as a CORS-enabled developer API.
-Full OpenAPI documentation can be found at [passpredict.com/api/docs](/api/docs).
+OpenAPI documentation can be found at [passpredict.com/api/docs](/api/docs).

 Base URL: `https://passpredict.com/api`